 7. Reddit had just 2 million monthly active users in 2008.

 When measuring the popularity of a website, it is very common to look at the unique users and page views.
 So how many users does Reddit have?
-In this case, as we’ve already mentioned, Reddit has 330 million users per month.
+In this case, as we’ve already mentioned, Reddit has more than 430 million users per month.
 That’s a huge multiplication of the less than 2 million users it had in 2008.

 8. Reddit had less than 80 million page views in 2008 and now close to 216 billion in a year.